sous-chefs/nginx/README.md

 * Debian/Ubuntu
 * RHEL/CentOS

-The `nginx::source` may work anywhere "build-essential" is avaialble.
+The `nginx::source` may work anywhere "build-essential" is available.
 The `EPEL repo` is required for nginx::default on RedHat family distros.

 Attributes
 ==========